 Walking on, I wanted to make a beeline for Olivier’s Bakery as I was attracted to their display of home baked breads and cakes.
-I courteously ask if I can take some close up pictures and offer some free advertising through this blog.
+I courteously ask if I can take some close up pictures and offer some free advertising through this blog (see my Picture of the Day).
 This leads to a conversation about what I am doing, and the ladies were more than happy to pose.
 The stall is well positioned at the front of the market, and clearly attracts customers as evidenced during my visit.
 Many thanks too for the baguette, which served as my lunch for the day.

 Hammersmith is also served by the Piccadilly and District lines, albeit from a different station about 100 metres away in the covered Broadway Shopping Centre, and en route to the extensive bus station.
 To get there, though, you have to navigate across Hammersmith’s extremely busy one-way ring road, and although controlled by traffic lights, many pedestrians risked life and limb thinking they knew the lighting sequencing better; they didn’t…